Tayokanch/MLOPS_JOURNEY/DEVOPS/Linux/Security_File-Permission.md

 **COMMANDS FOR USER DETAILS IN LINUX**
-- id: This gives information about the user e.g uid, gid, and user groups
+- <**id**>: This gives information about the user e.g uid, gid, and user groups
-- who: This is to see the LIST of USER currently logged into the system
+- <**who**>: This is to see the LIST of USER currently logged into the system
-- last: This displays the record of all logged-in users, it also shows the date and time when the system was rebooted.
+- <**last**>: This displays the record of all logged-in users, it also shows the date and time when the system was rebooted.

 **How to SWITCH USER in LINUX**
-- su -username : This is the command used in switching user in Linux, then followed by the password of the account you're switching to
+- <**su -username**> : This is the command used in switching user in Linux, then followed by the password of the account you're switching to
-- sudo -u username : This is the Best practise of switching USERS as it doesnt rewuire password
+- sudo -u username : This is the Best practise of switching USERS as it doesnt require password

 **SUDO**
 The deafault configuration for sudo is defined under /etc/sudoers file.
 This file defines the policies applied by the sudo command and can be updated using the  visudo command
-  - sudo visudo : This is the command we use to edit sudo file /etc/sudoers to and more users to ther sudo group
+  - <**sudo visudo**> : This is the command we use to edit sudo file /etc/sudoers to and more users to the sudo group

-- grep -i ^root /etc/passwd : This is used for setting no login shell.
+- <**grep -i ^root /etc/passwd**> : This is used for setting no login shell.
 With a nologin shell set, no one can log into the systen using the root user and password directly.